The poem "A Poison Tree" by William Blake

 5. And I water’d it in fears,

-👉 The poet nurtured his hidden anger with fear, letting it grow secretly.
+👉 The poet explains that he nourished and strengthened his hidden anger with fear, allowing it to grow continuously within him.

 6. Night and morning with my tears;